nicobrinkkemper/gabr.sh/README.md

 $ gabr git deleteTag 1.0.1
 ```
 With this basic concept, all functions you see in .sh files
-will be available through a simple api that is shareable.
+will be available through a simple api that is easy to communicate.
+Just type in what you see.

 ## Variables

-### Variables
 ### GABR_STRICT_MODE (default:true)
 A variable called `GABR_STRICT_MODE` may be used to toggle the following snippet:
 ```bash